Investigating the hyperfine systematic error and relative phase in low spin-polarization alkali FID magnetometers: Separating the Effects of Relative Amplitudes and Phases on the Accuracy

 \section{Separating the Effects of Relative Amplitudes and Phases on the Accuracy}

 To show that the interference caused by the relative phase between the hyperfine manifolds contributes to the fitting inaccuracies, we fit fake signals generated using the double-frequency fitting equation to the single-frequency fitting model.
 Using the Breit-Rabi formula, the magnetic field constrains the frequencies of each manifold.
-The DC offset is set to 0.
-To approximate an FID signal, the F~=~2 and F~=~1 amplitudes are fixed to 1.5 and 0.25, respectively, while the F~=~2 and F~=~1 time constants are fixed to 1 and 0.25 ms, respectively.
-We vary the F~=~2 phase from $\pi$/2 to 0 and the F~=~1 phase from $\pi$/2 to $\pi$ in 100 evenly spaced steps.
-Figure \ref{fig:ToyRelPhase} displays the magnetic field extraction accuracy using the single-frequency fitting equation for various magnetic fields.
-This graph shows that the accuracy of fitting a signal made of two frequencies varies with the relative phase.
+The dc offset is set to 0.
+To approximate an FID signal, the $F=2$ and $F=1$ amplitudes are fixed to 1.5 and 0.25, respectively, while the $F=2$ and $F=1$ time constants are fixed to 1 and 0.25 ms, respectively.
+We vary the $F=2$ phase from $\pi/2$ to 0 and the $F=1$ phase from $\pi/2$ to $\pi$ in 100 evenly spaced steps.
+Figure \ref{fig:ToyRelPhase} displays the magnetic-field-extraction accuracy using the single-frequency fitting equation for various magnetic fields.
+This graph shows that the accuracy of fitting a signal made up of two frequencies varies with the relative phase.

-Since we keep the amplitudes fixed in the rudimentary simulation of Fig. \ref{fig:ToyRelPhase}, we do not see the saturation of the single-frequency magnetic field accuracy in the high spin-polarization limit as described in Section \ref{sec:PumpDep}.
-We can separate the saturation from the interference by fixing the F~=~2 and F~=~1 time constants to 1 and 0.25 ms, and the phases to 0 and $\pi$, respectively while varying the F~=~2 amplitude, A$_{F=2}$, from 0.25 to 2, and the F~=~1 amplitude, A$_{F=1}$, from 0.15 to 0 in 100 evenly spaced steps.
-We see from Fig. \ref{fig:ToyAmps} that as the F~=~2 population starts to dominate the signal, the magnetic field extracted from the single-frequency fit saturates to the true value.
-These two rudimentary simulations confirm that the accuracy saturation is linked to the relative amplitudes while the `dip' is linked to the relative phase between hyperfine manifolds.
+Since we keep the amplitudes fixed in the rudimentary simulation of Fig. \ref{fig:ToyRelPhase}, we do not see the saturation of the single-frequency magnetic field accuracy in the high spin-polarization limit as described in Sec. \ref{sec:PumpDep}.
+We can separate the saturation from the interference by fixing the $F=2$ and $F=1$ time constants to 1 and 0.25 ms and the phases to 0 and $\pi$, respectively, while varying the $F=2$ amplitude $A_{F=2}$ from 0.25 to 2, and the $F=1$ amplitude $A_{F=1}$ from 0.15 to 0 in 100 evenly spaced steps.
+We see from Fig. \ref{fig:ToyAmps} that as the $F=2$ population starts to dominate the signal, the magnetic field extracted from the single-frequency fit saturates to the true value.
+These two rudimentary simulations confirm that the accuracy saturation is linked to the relative amplitudes while the dip is linked to the relative phase between hyperfine manifolds.